 Sheikh Saoud is also a Petroleum Engineer whose energy career has spanned around 25 years, with more than 10 of these years in senior leadership roles around the world.
 Prior to joining Qatar Fuels, he was the Executive Director of Gas and Power for Qatar Petroleum International, where he led the identification, evaluation, management and negotiation of QPI's gas and power acquisitions and investments.
-Sheikh Saoud has an outstanding record in optimizing organizations, teams and continuing education and research and is passionate about enabling people and organizations to maximize their full potential.
+Sheikh Saoud has an outstanding record in optimizing organizations, teams and investments to create new opportunities that increase shareholder value.